From a drive-through coffee shop to expansive views

 Torrey, with a population of just 240, is a tiny town that spans a few blocks along State Route 24.
 Thanks to its location eight miles from Capitol Reef National Park, this enclave is a great place to stop on your way in or out of the park for coffee, ice cream or dinner.

 Choices for taking your first meal of the day in Torrey range from homey, sit-down eateries to a new (and Torrey’s first) drive-through coffee shop.
 Huge portions of stick-to-your-ribs classics such as breakfast burritos, chicken-fried steak and eggs, huevos rancheros and buttermilk pancakes are served daily in the cozy and colorful Capitol Reef Inn & Cafe, which also serves lunch and dinner.
 Check out the new Dark Sky Coffee, a walk- or drive-up cafe housed in an adorable, red-roofed tiny house on Torrey’s east end, named in honor of Torrey’s 2018 designation as Utah’s first International Dark Sky Community.
 House-made muffins, scones and savory pastries are served with organic Fair Trade coffee at the family-run Wild Rabbit Cafe, located across the street from Dark Sky Coffee.
 Or grab a breakfast biscuit, a loaf of homemade banana bread, bottled juice and drip coffee from the Chuckwagon General Store, Deli & Bakery.
 Made-to-order sandwiches, perfect for stashing in your pack for a day in the park, can be had at both the Wild Rabbit and the Chuckwagon.
+And just outside of Torrey in nearby Bicknell, don't miss The Sweetgrass: Coffee House and Art Gallery.
+Housed in a restored mercantile building that was built in 1873, the coffee shop serves simple french press coffees, teas, drinking chocolates and local, handmade breads and pastries.
+While you’re there, be sure to peruse the gallery of local artisan prints, jewelry, leather work and pottery.

 Looking for an afternoon snack?
 Time for ice cream.
 Located on the east end of Torrey’s charming, cottonwood tree-lined Main Street is Slacker’s Burger Joint, known for its milkshakes.
 Order at the window and slurp it down in the outdoor picnic area.